AdaCore/learn/courses/intro-to-spark/book/02_Flow_Analysis.rst

 ``Search_Array``, but flow analysis detects that ``Result`` is not initialized on the path that falls through from the loop.
-Even though this program is correct, you shouldn't ignore the message: it means flow analysis cannot guaranty that ``Result`` is always initialized at the call site and so assumes any read of ``Result`` at the call site will read initialized data.
+Even though this program is correct, you shouldn't ignore the message: it means flow analysis cannot guarantee that ``Result`` is always initialized at the call site and so assumes any read of ``Result`` at the call site will read initialized data.
 Therefore, you should either initialize ``Result`` when ``Found`` is false, which silences flow analysis, or verify this assumption